-“My concern is that INZ discounts any training that relates to job performance, not acknowledging that this provides readily transferable skills, in many cases.
+“My concern is that INZ currently discounts any training that relates to job performance, not acknowledging that this provides readily transferable skills, in many cases.
 People who have no experience and enter the workforce gain skills they never had before, even if it is a skill that ensures they can perform their job.”

-Why should your business become accredited before it’s compulsory?
+When should your business become accredited?

 Aaron’s advice for employers

 “Look hard at your training, revisit your HR practices and processes, and re-evaluate your pay scales if you already know that you can’t find the skills you need in the local labour market.”

 Check also the level of diversity in the workplace in terms of pay parity between male and female staff performing the same work, the gender ratio and level of cultural diversity.
 Ask yourself whether the composition of employees demonstrates a bias in recruitment practices.

 You’ll need proof that you actively comply with current employment standards and good workplace practices regarding safety and fair treatment, such as human resources documents and health and safety policies.
 You’ll also need up-to-date employment contracts that include recent law changes such as the 2020 Privacy Act and Parental Leave Scheme and Domestic Violence Leave.

 To help you navigate the complex process of becoming an Accredited Employer, we’ve created a free resource, The NZIL Guide to Employer Accreditation.
 Inside, we explain the three categories of Employer Accreditation and how they work.
 Download your copy now so you can ensure you meet the criteria outlined by Immigration New Zealand.
 Bear in mind that if your application is rejected by INZ, you will need to wait a year before you can reapply.